BUS3060 : International Entrepreneurship (Inactive)

 ---|---|---|---|

-Portfolio | 1 | M | Workshops to receive feedback on the Portfolio |
+Portfolio | 1 | M | Formative assessment for this module comprise of two parts: workshops to receive feedback on the group report; group presentation. |

 Assessment Rationale And Relationship

-In semester two, students will work in groups on projects around an entrepreneurial solution to a global issue.
+Students will work in groups on projects around an entrepreneurial solution to a global issue.
 Emphasis is placed upon the development of business skills, awareness of new venture start-up in a global context and social problems.
 In teams, students will endeavour to originate and plan an enterprise related to a particular global problem or challenge, involving the development of systems and procedures for operating the enterprise.
 They will be expected to develop a business idea and research its potential within a specific international context (community, region, country).
 Lectures will present conceptual debates as well as the tools necessary for start-up activities and case study examples that can stimulate ideation.

 Reading Lists